egonzalezt/EFCORE5-Learning/EFCore_DataModel/BulkOperations.md

 * Additional Commands will be sent in extra batches.

-    For example, if the commands exceeds the SQL server's maximum batch size of 42 if your query exceeds that number it breaks the commands into batches.
+    For example, if the commands exceed the SQL server's maximum batch size of 42 if your query exceeds that number it breaks the commands into batches.

 * Override batch size in DbContext OnConfiguring